Skip to content

 void describe('ShoppingCart E2E', () => {

-// Set up a container before all tests
+// Set up a container and event store before all tests

 before(async () => {